“I can’t believe our church isn’t requiring everyone to wear a mask!”

 Why Disgust Is Wrong

 Jesus once crafted this story for people who “trusted in themselves that they were righteous and treated others with contempt” (Luke 18:9).
-Sounds like some of the people I’ve encountered in 2020—including the one who stares back in the mirror.
+Does this sound like any of the people you’ve encountered lately?
+Maybe the person in the mirror?

 God didn’t give us the rights and wrongs of the Bible so that we could elevate ourselves.
 When we do so—looking down at someone else in self-elevated disgust—we show that we’re the ones who are wrong.